If you have type 4 hair and wish for amazing and naturally looking crochet hair, then get ready to get all the tea on the types of crochet hair.

-Push crochet hook through the base of the section of hair
+- Push a crochet hook through the base of the area of the hair

-Hook the crochet hair onto the hook and pull partway through the base of your hair
+- Hook the crochet hair onto the hook and pull partway through the bottom of your hair

-If you’re not entirely sure where or how to begin, then making an appointment with a stylist might be best.
+If you’re not entirely sure where or how to begin, you are then making an appointment with a stylist might be best.

 What Is Crochet Twist?

-Crochet twist is a way to style your crochet hair.
-Typically, your own hair will be braided in cornrows before incorporating the crochet hair extensions, but your hair can also be braided in other styles or twisted too.
+A crochet twist is a way to style your crochet hair.
+Typically, your hair will be braided in cornrows before incorporating the crochet hair extensions, but your hair can also be braided in other styles or twisted too.

-Twists are a cool way to mix up your crochet style, they will make you look effortlessly stylish.
+Twists are an excellent way to mix up your crochet style; they will make you look effortlessly stylish.

 You can ask your salon professional for a thick crochet twist, deep twist crochet braids, or a thinner twist for an everyday look.
-Senegalese, Marley, or Havana twists are also popular.
+Senegalese, Marley, or Havana twists are also famous.

 How Much Does Crochet Twist Cost?

-The price starts at $200 and up, taking into consideration desired plumpness, size, and length.
+The price starts at $200 and up, considering desired plumpness, size, and length.